carteee/carteee/README.md

 - CSS
 - Any disgusting C language

-HTML is kind of like a ying-yang.
+HTML is kind of like a yin and yang.